 People often discuss and use the three-dimensional views of structures to get a clearer image.
 But the opposite is equally useful.
-Often it is instructive to convert wireframe three-dimensional images into 2D images with the help of a process called 3D Rendering
+Often it is instructive to convert wireframe three-dimensional images into 2D images with the help of a process called types of 3D Rendering software

 Image credits: portlandbathrepair.com

 3D rendering is done on image data stored inside a computer which is in 3 dimensions.
 3D rendering is usually used to create two-dimensional images of landscape architecture or buildings.
 To correctly depict the view in two dimensions, a particular perspective needs to be used for 3D rendering.
 Apart from the normal representation of the image, other variants are also possible.
 These variants could be specific lighting, texture, or even motion blur effects — this helps to make the rendered image more realistic.

 Image credits: news.com.au

 There are usually three ways of doing 3D rendering – wireframe, surface and solid.
 Each modeling type uses a different method for constructing 3D renders to 3D models.
 Editing methods vary in their effect on the different model types.
 Therefore, it is always best to stick to any one style of rendering and not combine them.